-In addition, you may not submit a claim for medical expenses related to any over-the-counter (OTC) medicine or drug that is not prescribed or is not insulin.
 Please review the list of examples of eligible medical expenses in Appendix 4 for assistance in determining what is generally accepted as an "eligible expense."
-For a more complete list of eligible medical expenses, visit www.wageworks.com/KEHP.
+For a more complete list of eligible medical expenses, visit www.healthequity.com

 Flexible Spending Account (FSA): If your Employer offers an FSA program, with the exception of "limited benefits" that may be paid concurrently, any eligible expense that can be paid under the FSA program must be exhausted before reimbursements will be made from an HRA.